 Fig. 12 Application in brass welding

-2KW blue semiconductor laser has shown its advantages in metal processing, especially in the processing of high reflection metal materials.
+The 2KW blue semiconductor laser has demonstrated its superiority in metal processing, particularly for high reflection metal materials.

-In addition, in addition to efficient metal material processing, blue light semiconductor lasers look forward to cross sectoral applications, especially the mechanical engineering department will be able to process laser materials with blue light underwater.
+Moreover, besides efficient metal material processing, blue light semiconductor lasers are expected to be employed in cross-sectoral applications, especially in the mechanical engineering department, enabling the laser processing of materials with blue light underwater.

-For the manufacturing industry, this is certainly a huge advantage.
-In addition, the lighting industry can also use high-quality lighting technology based on blue semiconductor laser.
+This advantage is significant for the manufacturing industry.
+Additionally, the lighting industry can leverage high-quality lighting technology based on blue semiconductor laser.

-The rise of the Internet of things and artificial intelligence has prompted new model changes in the industrial field.
+The emergence of the Internet of Things and Artificial Intelligence is leading to new paradigm shifts in the industrial sector.

-Because laser processing technology has the natural advantages of integrating numerical control technology and remote processing, and there is no need to replace tools, it will play a leading role in the field of next-generation intelligent manufacturing.
+Laser processing technology naturally integrates numerical control technology and remote processing, eliminating the need for tool replacement, and will take a leading role in next-generation intelligent manufacturing.

-The rise of high-power blue semiconductor laser has brought another surprise to laser technology.
-Although the processing application based on high-power blue semiconductor laser has just started, with the development and progress of future technology and technology, it may become one of the core tools of the next generation of cutting-edge intelligent manufacturing.
+The rise of high-power blue semiconductor laser has also brought a new surprise to laser technology.
+While processing applications based on high-power blue semiconductor laser are still in their infancy, with future technological advancements, it may become one of the core tools for the next generation of cutting-edge intelligent manufacturing.